xdaniel52/PSO-implementations/PSO - neighborhood topologies/README.md

 - c1 acceleration coefficient - constant
 - c2 acceleration coefficient - constant
 - topology - Dynamic
-- using personal using other particles or self best position and local best position
+- using personal using other particles or self best position and global best position
 - the initiated velocity is based on the initiated position

 ### Research papers: